 - taking medications (such as birth control pills),

 - periods of severe stress and nervousness.

 Both water retention and cellulite are disorders that, when present, accompany the subject throughout the year and deserve a much more constant approach.
-There is no escaping: lifestyle and healthy habits are fundamental.
-We must intervene with the synergy of:
+There is no escaping: lifestyle and healthy habits over time are fundamental.
+It is necessary to intervene with the synergy of:

 - Healthy physical activity, which promotes circulation and metabolism.